L&D employees using an LMS integration

 Employee retention

 Employee career development is one of the effective strategies to increase retention rates.
-They retain valued employees as long as their personal and career development needs are catered to.
+These programs retain valued employees as long as their personal and career development needs are catered to.

 Upskilling and reskilling employees

-With the right development plan, employees can stay in tune with trends in their roles by reskilling and upskilling to prepare for future roles that may open up.
+With the right development plan, employees can stay in tune with trends in their roles by reskilling and upskilling to prepare for future roles and needs of your company.

 Leadership development

-Career development prepares employees to be prospective leaders.
+A career development program prepares employees to be leaders.
 Depending on the program, you can help them develop their decision-making and cross-functional skills through high-potential leadership programs

 1. Marriot International